-Eosin Methylene Blue Agar is a both selective and differential culture medium.
-It is selective culture medium for gram-negative bacteria (selects against gram positive bacteria) and is commonly used for the isolation and differentiation of coliforms and fecal coliforms.
+Eosin Methylene Blue (EMB) agar is a both selective and differential culture medium.
+It is selective culture medium for Gram-negative bacteria (selects against Gram positive bacteria) and is commonly used for the isolation and differentiation of coliforms and fecal coliforms.

 EMB media assists in visual distinction Escherichia coli, other nonpathogenic lactose-fermenting enteric gram-negative rods, and the Salmonella and Shigella genera.

 Differentiation between these gram negative bacilli is based on the colony color.

 - Colored colonies in EMB agar: Lactose fermenter